xebia-functional/swift-functional-life/README.md

 **Functional Life** runs under iOS 8, and was developed with Swift 1.1.

 #Swift and Scala similarities
 This project is the result of applying some of the functional patterns that are available now in Swift that we explored in the earlier mentioned article.
-In this same repo you can find it in interactive Playground format for you to read and play with if interested.
-You can find it in the **SwiftScalaPlayground** directory.
+In this same repo you can find it in interactive Playground format for you to read and play with if interested (in the **SwiftScalaPlayground** directory).

 #License